 Read more: The Best Ancient Ruins in Turkey

-If you’re taking a Turkey Road Trip and have a car, there is parking by the main entrance to the site.
+If you’re taking a Turkey Road Trip and have a car, there is parking by the main entrance to Troy ruins.

 If you prefer, you can also do a two-day trip that includes the battlefields of Gallipoli as well.

-All in all, I would say that unless you are a real archaeology/Greek mythology fan, it’s not worth making a special trip just to go there, but if you are passing through the area then it’s a great place to stop in and see for an hour or two.
+But if you are passing through the area then it’s a fascinating place to stop in and see for an hour or two.

 Viewpoint near Kepez, Çanakkale